KyleLopin/stratified_group_shuffle_split/README.md

 ## Rational
-When splitting data between test and train splits, ideally the test and training sets should have the same distribution, to ensure that the test set is representative of the training set.
-However, Group Shuffle Split may lead to uneven distributions due to its random nature, affecting model evaluation.
+When data is split between test and train splits, ideally, the test and training sets should have the same distribution to ensure that the test set is representative of the training set.
+However, due to its random nature, Group Shuffle Split may lead to uneven distributions, which can affect model evaluation.

-When using Group Shuffle Split, some splits have similar distributions for test and training as seen below.
+When using Group Shuffle Split, some splits have similar distributions for test and training, as seen below.

 !["Close distributions"](/examples/Ideal_split.svg)

-Because GroupShuffleSplit, is random, some splits will have a skewed distribution as shown below.
+Because GroupShuffleSplit is random, some splits will have a skewed distribution, as shown below.
 This example illustrates the largest change in mean target observed in 10 splits using GroupShuffleSplit:

 !["Large target shift"](/examples/Max_shift.svg)

-To prevent this shift, the target variable can be stratified into bins and an equal number of test sets can be pulled from each bin, better preserving that target distribution.
-The figure below shows the largest target shift for 10 splits with StratifiedGroupShuffleSplit
+To prevent this shift, the target variable can be stratified into bins, and an equal number of test sets can be pulled from each bin, better preserving that target distribution.
+The figure below shows the largest target shift for 10 splits with StratifiedGroupShuffleSplit.

 !["Largest stratified target shift"](/examples/stratified_max_shift.svg)